cb-geo/mpm-doc/user/compile/compile.md

 make -jN
 ```

-Additionally, you may need to specify path to METIS / ParMETIS if it is not in the system location.
+Additionally, you need to specify path to KaHIP if it is not in the system location.
 ```
--DCMAKE_EXPORT_COMPILE_COMMANDS=On -DMETIS_DIR=/path/to/metis/ -DPARMETIS_DIR=/path/to/parmetis/
+-DCMAKE_EXPORT_COMPILE_COMMANDS=On -DKAHIP_ROOT=/path/to/kahip/
 ```

 It will look like